News

 - Municipality of the County of Richmond

 All guests who stay in fixed-roof accommodations must pay the levy, unless they fit into one of the exempted categories.
 The Marketing Levy is subject to HST.
+Exemptions may apply.

 As of January 2024, the Marketing Levy rate to be charged by accommodation providers is 3% of the purchase price of the accommodation.
 Please note: the Marketing Levy is NOT exempt from HST, so the Levy must be applied before the tax.
 The levy is charged on all fixed-roof accommodations and includes short-term rentals like Airbnb, VRBO, etc. that are registered under the Tourist Accommodations Registration Act.